rushill2/IntegratedLibrarySystem/README.md

 Mainly to prevent injections.
 Input validation as well in order to prevent any mischief

 ### Server Password Protection
-Password is stored in a compiled file that is encrypted using RSA keys.
+Password is stored in a compiled file that is encrypted using AES-128.
+Password is decrypted on
 # Specifications

 ## User Types